michaelthorne/front-end-code-guide/README.md

 <a name="browsers"></a>
 ## 2. Browsers

 Through the practice of [progressive enhancement and graceful degradation](http://alistapart.com/article/understandingprogressiveenhancement) a website _should_ render in any web browser.
-But yet the experience for each visitor will differ based on the features supported in the version of the browser in use.
+But the experience for each visitor will differ based on the features supported in the version of the browser in use.

 ### Currently supported browsers: